What Exactly is Sarcoidosis: Symptoms and Treatment

 • If sarcoidosis affects the heart rhythm, an implantable cardioverter-defibrillator (ICD) might be needed to keep the heartbeat regular.

-In these two sections, your doctor’s detective work and the careful management plan they craft can make all the difference in addressing sarcoidosis effectively.
+In these two sections, your doctor’s detective work and the careful management plan they craft can make all the difference.

 What are the Potential Complications

-While many individuals with sarcoidosis do not experience severe complications, it’s important to be aware of the potential risks.
+While many individuals do not experience severe complications, it’s important to be aware of the potential risks.
 One possible complication is aspergillosis, a type of lung infection caused by a fungus.

 This can occur when sarcoidosis has caused extensive lung damage.
 Glaucoma, a condition that can lead to blindness, may also develop, particularly when sarcoidosis involves the eyes.